It’s hard to know what to ask for at Christmas, isn’t it?

 Perhaps it is silly, but I am obsessed with gloves and mittens.
 I walk a long distance every day, and I hate having cold fingers (or cold toes, see below).
 These genuine leather gloves are lined with cashmere for the ultimate in soft insides and soft outsides.
 I have ordered a pair, but they haven’t arrived yet.

 I am totally in love with these amazing slippers.
 I have purchased approximately six pairs of them over the last few years because I always put them away somewhere in the spring and then forget where they are, get tired of searching, and buy new ones in the fall.
 They are soft and warm and cozy but not so hot that they make my feet sweaty (very important!).
 I especially love these sequined slippers, but I currently also have this furry pair and they are quite nice as well.
 They are true to size: the XL fits my 11WW feet perfectly.
-They aren’t even a little bit snug.
+They aren’t even a little bit too tight.
 Love love love these slippers.
 They might be my favorite item on the entire list.

 Gorgeous lace-trimmed tunic – I’m thinking about ordering this for myself because I’m completely in love with it.
 It’s a perfect length tunic for wearing over leggings (which I pretty much live in), and the lace trim is a very nice touch.
 When I was much larger, I had a lace trimmed t-shirt, and I wore it like every other day.